a project of the

 On July 4, 1776, fifty six brave Americans signed the Declaration of Independence.
 In it we find “that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the pursuit of Happiness.
 That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed.”
 Subsequently, the Constitution of the United States was ordained and established to “provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity.”

 The first three articles of the Constitution created the three branches of the Federal government as Agents of the states.
 Each branch was delegated specific and limited responsibilities.
-All others “not delegated to the United States by the Constitution, nor prohibited by it to the States,” were “reserved to the States respectively, or to the people.”
+Those “not delegated to the United States by the Constitution, nor prohibited by it to the States,” were “reserved to the States respectively, or to the people.”
 (Constitution’s tenth amendment)

 In referring to the Constitution, James Madison wrote: “The preservation of a Free government requires, not merely that the metes and bounds which separate each department of power be invariably maintained, but more especially that neither of them be suffered to overleap the great barrier which defends the rights of the people.
 The rulers who are guilty of such encroachment exceed the commission from which they derive their authority, and are tyrants.
 The people who submit to it are governed by laws made neither by themselves nor by an authority derived from them and are slaves….“